Opinion | Duterte is worried about the ICC. He should be.

 But even with the limits on ICC prosecutions, there is now some hope that those responsible for the thousands of drug war killings may face consequences.
 On Sept.
 15, the ICC formally opened an investigation into allegations that Duterte committed crimes against humanity.
 This is among the most hopeful news for human rights in the Philippines since the fall of the dictator Ferdinand Marcos in 1986.

-Duterte is evidently rattled.
+Duterte, who announced his retirement from politics this weekend, is evidently rattled.
 He has lashed out at international bodies such as the U.N.
 Human Rights Council, and barred U.N. human rights experts from entering the country.
 He and his spokespersons insist that the ICC does not have jurisdiction in the Philippines because, among other claims, the country’s signing of the ICC treaty in 2011 was not published in the official gazette — a preposterous and irrelevant claim that is undermined by Manila’s own act of withdrawal from the statute.

 “When can I ever get justice?”
 Alia asked me on the phone.
 For a mother who has lost so much, there’s probably no answer that could ease her pain.
 An ICC investigation at least provides hope that a measure of justice will be done.
 And in the Philippines, that’s a big deal.